 In search of a great caramel recipe I tried way too many variations , I admit- I am very picky about it.
 Some recipes were a total failure, but often it was either too runny, or way too buttery with a thick greasy layer once cooled off.
 I was having ups and downs until I found the best recipe (in my humble opinion) that works all the time for me.
 This caramel has the right consistency, it has a beautiful amber colour, small amount of sea salt added to it enhances its flavour, and it is just so tasty, so smooth that chances are -you’ll be eating it straight from a jar with a big spoon.

-Attention!!!!
-Be very careful here, add small amounts of hot whipping cream at a time and mix thoroughly each time.
-If you add all the cream right away, the caramel would start bubbling a lot and you might get serious burns.
-So please, be careful!!!
+Add small amounts of hot whipping cream at a time and mix thoroughly with each addition.
+If you add all the whipping cream at once, the caramel will bubble up a lot and you might get serious burns.

-You can use it right away or store in the fridge for up to 3 weeks.
+Use caramel right away, or keep in a jar refrigerated for up to 3 weeks.